ngthu003/math11_TA/README.md

 #### (A first-hand) Course Description

-This course is especially designed for students who are biology-related majors, such as biology, general biology, public health majors, etc, the majority of whom will go on to medical school.
+This course is especially designed for students who are biology-related majors, such as biology, general biology, public health majors, etc, the majority of whom will go on to medical and pharmaceutical schools.
 That said, a key difference compared to my previous experience is that they do not necessarily have as strong of a background in abstact thinking and mathematical maturity as students majoring in math and engineering related majors.

 As such, different from other more traditional probability and statistics classes, I have been trying hard to convey the concepts into "more accessible" language (ie. without using math jargons, such as